Viennetta

-Viennetta is a British brand of ice cream cake made by Unilever and sold under the various Heartbrand brands around the world.
+Viennetta is a British brand of ice cream dessert made by Unilever and sold under the various Heartbrand brands around the world.
 The original Viennetta consists of several rippled layers of ice cream separated by thin layers of sprayed-on compound chocolate.
-It is currently available in vanilla and mint.
+It is available in many flavours, including vanilla and mint.

 History

 Viennetta was launched by British ice cream company Wall's in 1982.
-The layered product and patented technique for its production were devised by Kevin Hillman, development manager at Wall's Gloucester factory, Ian Butcher, and Gordon Stewart Carrick.
+The layered product and patented technique for its production were devised by Kevin Hillman, development manager at Wall's Gloucester factory; Ian Butcher; and Gordon Stewart Carrick.
 The layers of ice cream were extruded, one after another, onto trays sitting on a moving belt.
 The rate of extrusion was greater than the speed of the belt which causes festooning or bunching of the ice cream; each layer was extruded at a different speed from the previous layer.
 The final effect was akin to a series of waves rippling through the product, giving a concertina effect to the resultant confection.

 A long running UK advertising campaign for the product used the slogan "one slice is never enough", which is still occasionally used in promotion efforts.

-In the 1980s and early 1990s, Viennetta was often widely considered as a luxury alternative to the lower budget choc ice ice cream snack.
-Viennetta would be considered a luxury dessert, traditionally consumed after Sunday lunches by adults and children alike.

 In 2007, to celebrate the brand's 25th birthday, a 22.7 m long Viennetta was made, setting the world record for longest ice cream.

 Worldwide distribution

 Launched originally as a multi-portion dessert product, its success after being launched throughout KFC and Pizza Hut restaurants led to Unilever, owners of Wall's, producing many flavour and size variants.
-Viennetta was introduced in the United States and Canada in the late 1980s under the Breyers brand, and was discontinued in the mid-1990s, but was reintroduced in the US in 2021 under the Good Humor brand.
+Viennetta was introduced in the United States and Canada in the late 1980s under the Breyer's brand, and was discontinued in the mid-1990s, but was re-introduced in the US in 2021 under the Good Humor brand.